Westminster Business Forum

 This conference will consider next steps for UK start-ups policy.

-It will bring key stakeholders and policymakers together to discuss priorities for the Government’s forthcoming Small Business Strategy, looking at the way forward for reducing barriers for start‑ups and other SMEs, improving growth prospects and productivity, and supporting innovation and competitiveness.
+It will bring together key stakeholders and policymakers to assess the Government’s recently announced Small Business Strategy, looking at the way forward for reducing barriers for start‑ups and other small and medium-sized enterprises, improving growth prospects and productivity, and supporting innovation and competitiveness.

-The agenda looks at related goals for improving access to finance, supporting adoption of digital technologies, fostering job creation, and developing regulation to better serve the needs of small and high-growth businesses.
-The role of new initiatives such as British Business Bank Industrial Strategy Growth Capital, the British Growth Fund, the Green Growth Guarantee Scheme, and proposed Business Growth Service will be considered.
+Sessions in the agenda examine the way forward for improving access to finance, supporting adoption of digital technologies, fostering job creation, and developing regulation to better serve the needs of small and high-growth businesses.
+The role of new initiatives such as British Business Bank Industrial Strategy Growth Capital, the British Growth Fund, the Green Growth Guarantee Scheme, and proposed Business Growth Service will also be considered.

 The discussion takes place in the wider context of:

-• the recently published Industrial Strategy, including increased funding through the British Business Bank to support small business and innovation across the eight growth-driving sectors identified by the Government, and expansion of the Office for Investment
+• Industrial Strategy, with increased funding through the British Business Bank to support small business and innovation across growth-driving sectors identified by the Government, alongside expansion of the Office for Investment

-• measures in the Chancellor’s Spring Statement and Spending Review 2025, including SME productivity programmes, new skills funding, and increased British Business Bank funding for start‑ups and scale‑ups
+• measures in the Chancellor’s Spring Statement and Spending Review 2025, including productivity programmes for small and medium-sized enterprises, new skills funding, and increased British Business Bank funding for start‑ups and scale‑ups

-• recommendations for accelerating technology uptake among smaller firms in the SME Digital Adoption Taskforce: Interim Report published in March 2025
+• recommendations for accelerating technology uptake among smaller firms in the Small and Medium-Sized Enterprises Digital Adoption Taskforce: Final Report, published in July 2025

-• the Department for Business and Trade’s current consultation on Small Business Access to Finance
+• the Department for Business and Trade’s ongoing consultation on Small Business Access to Finance

 Small Business Strategy

-Strategies for unlocking business skills will be assessed and what is needed from the wider tax and regulatory environment to promote growth and productivity.
+Plans for unlocking business skills through apprenticeships and T-levels will be discussed, as well as options for supporting smaller companies to adopt innovative technologies, and what is needed from the wider tax and regulatory environment to promote growth and productivity.

 Regulation

 Sessions will discuss the role of regulation in supporting start-ups, looking at next steps for promoting competition in incumbent industries and how regulation might be balanced with sector growth, particularly in the context of the implementation of the Digital Markets, Competition and Consumers Act 2024.
-Delegates will look at establishing clarity and consistency across FCA, CMA and RIO frameworks and how regulation can foster investor confidence and encourage innovation, considering concerns around inconsistent requirements delaying product launches or deterring investment.
+Delegates will look at establishing clarity and consistency across the Financial Conduct Authority, Competition and Markets Authority and Regulatory Innovation Office frameworks and how regulation can foster investor confidence and encourage innovation, considering concerns around inconsistent requirements delaying product launches or deterring investment.

 Access to finance, capital markets and listing reform

-Sessions will consider practical steps for making it easier for start-ups to access capital at each stage of growth, with the Government committing to reforming and streamlining UKRI funding routes as part of the Digital and Technologies Sector Plan
+Sessions will consider practical steps for making it easier for start-ups to access capital at each stage of growth, with the Government committing to reforming and streamlining UK Research and Innovation funding routes as part of the Digital and Technologies Sector Plan

 With the British Business Bank’s total financial capacity increased to £25.6bn in the Spending Review 2025, attendees will examine the way forward for distribution of start-up loans and support needed for small businesses in reaching equity deals and raising venture capital.
-The role of the British Business Bank and private finance in easing barriers for businesses will be discussed, as well as tackling regional imbalances in funding and addressing gaps in provision for underrepresented founders.
+The role of the British Business Bank and private finance in easing barriers for businesses will be discussed, as well as opportunities following announcement of an additional £500m going towards supporting underrepresented investors, and strategies for tackling regional imbalances in funding.

 Business support, procurement and public sector access